Main Content

 patternAzimuth(ant,freq,0,Azimuth=azi);

-Reconstruction of 3-D Radiation Pattern
+Reconstruct 3-D Radiation Pattern of Dipole

 For an omni-directional antenna, you can reconstruct the 3-D pattern using vertSlice alone.
-When only the elevation pattern data is provided, function assumes omnidirectionality of the antenna with symmetry about the z-axis (i.e., azimuthal symmetry).
+When only the elevation pattern data is provided, function assumes omnidirectionality of the antenna with symmetry about the z-axis (i.e. azimuthal symmetry).

 patternFromSlices(vertSlice,theta);

 Reconstruction using both vertSlice & horizSlice data points can also be done for the above case.
 The reconstructed pattern does not vary.
-Thus for any omni-directional antenna, 3-D pattern can be reconstructed with enough data points from orthogonal slices along the theta direction.
+Thus for any omni-directional antenna, a 3-D pattern can be reconstructed with enough data points from orthogonal slices along the theta direction.
 The reconstructed radiation pattern looks like the 3-D radiation pattern which can be obtained using the pattern function.

-Discarding of Data Points
+Automatic Discarding of Data Points

 vertSlice = patternElevation(ant,freq);